Get started with Swarmia by connecting with GitHub, your issue tracker, and Slack

 Swarmia is a tool for teams.
 By integrating with your issue tracker and version control, we reveal hidden patterns about your focus and workflow to help you work better together.
 This guide helps you install Swarmia to your GitHub organization and connect your Slack workspace in preparation for team setup.

-Install Swarmia to GitHub
+Step 1: Install Swarmia to GitHub

 To install the app, find Swarmia in the GitHub Marketplace.
 Click Install, review the necessary authorizations, and click Install & Authorize.
 You will then be taken to the onboarding wizard.
 Give a name for your organization and click Next.